 Genome imbalances and tumorigenesis

 Human cancers exhibit a diverse array of genomic gains and losses that alter the dosage of hundreds of genes at once.
 Approximately 90% of solid tumors display whole-chromosome aneuploidy, while many tumors with diploid karyotypes nonetheless harbor segmental or arm-length aneuploidies that also result in significant gene copy number alterations.
 The prevalence of aneuploidy in cancer – first noted more than 100 years ago – has led to a widespread belief that genomic imbalances play a crucial role in tumor development.
 Indeed, in the early 20th century, Theodor Boveri speculated that abnormal karyotypes altered the balance between pro- and anti-proliferative cellular signals, and were therefore sufficient to induce transformation.
 “Boveri’s hypothesis” has motivated nearly a century of research into the origins and consequences of aneuploidy, but the precise relationship between abnormal karyotypes and tumorigenesis remains unclear.
-We are developing novel mouse models that harbor germ-line aneuploidies to explore the impact of genome dosage alterations on tumor development and progression.
+We are developing novel aneuploidy models to explore the impact of genome dosage alterations on tumor development and progression.

 While aneuploidy is a ubiquitous feature of human tumors, it occurs rarely in somatic cells.
 Thus, differences between aneuploid and euploid cells may represent crucial therapeutic vulnerabilities in cancer.
 By identifying phenotypes that are shared among tumors with different aneuploidies, we hope to discover pathways that can be manipulated to selectively eliminate aneuploid cells or to block aneuploidy’s non-cell autonomous effects.
 Drugs that target these pathways may have broad utility against a wide range of aneuploid cancers, while exhibiting minimal toxicity in euploid tissue.